elmtree-askmo/cloudcannon-app/content/quicktakes-about-us.md

           initiatives.
 Garwin was the Chief Financial Officer at The Third Stone Holdings Limited, where he oversaw the parent company of the 5Miles app and held multiple leadership roles at Bain Capital.
-Garwin received his B.A. and M.B.A. from Harvard Business School.
+Garwin received his B.A. and M.B.A. from Harvard University.
       - avatar: /images/photo-George.webp
         name: George Chen
         title: President